AutoGPTQ/AutoGPTQ/README.md

 # load un-quantized model, the model will always be force loaded into cpu
 model = AutoGPTQForCausalLM.from_pretrained(pretrained_model_dir, quantize_config)

-# quantize model, the examples should be list of dict whose keys contains "input_ids" and "attention_mask"
+# quantize model, the examples should be list of dict whose keys can only be "input_ids" and "attention_mask"
 # with value under torch.LongTensor type.
 model.quantize([example])